adrianocastro/dotvim/README.markdown

 This is a complete vim configuration.
 It uses [Pathogen](https://github.com/tpope/vim-pathogen) to organise a number of different plugins inside the bundles directory.
 Most of those bundles are included as git submodules from other github repositories.

+NOTICE: Please note this isn't ready yet.
+Do not use until further notice.